 “To get a sense of how badly the United States is behind, consider a few key indicators.
 In 2013, for example, trade between China and Africa totaled roughly $200 billion, with Chinese electronics goods and textiles flowing into African nations, while African natural resources were shipped off to China.
 Remarkably, Chinese-African trade was more than double the trade level between the United States and Africa,” wrote John Burnett for U.S. News.
 Obama’s efforts last year in hosting a summit for leaders of several African countries, and pledging 14 billion in investment, has been called “a pittance” or a drop in the ocean compared to China.

-There are questions about China’s motives and quality of investment in Africa that has to be addressed thoroughly, but it is worth mentioning that China has been more aggressive in respecting the buying power of the African continent and should serve as a source of concern for US companies who are looking to increase sales beyond the traditional buying zones of America, Asia and Europe.
+There are questions about China’s motives and quality of investment in Africa that have to be addressed thoroughly, but it is worth mentioning that China has been more aggressive in respecting the buying power of the African continent and should serve as a source of concern for U.S. companies who are looking to increase sales beyond the traditional buying zones of America, Asia and Europe.
 According to most economists, including World Bank and IMF, Africa has the fastest growing middle class and boasts seven of the 10 fastest growing economies in the world.

 I am reminded of the AT&T commercial depicting the announcement of a Taco Tuesday, in which an employee receives an invitation hours after the event has started.

 If the premise of fostering diplomatic relations with Iran and Cuba is that it will somewhere foster democracy, improve human rights and connect to a globalizing world, then this strategy ought to be used in Africa as well.
 Yes, there are issues of political instability, corruption and human rights.
-To improve these issues, our strategy should not be to reduce economic development and partnership in Africa; when we engage with Africa through economics, it opens the door for other issues to be solved.
+To improve these issues, our strategy should not be to reduce economic development and partnership in Africa.
+When we engage with Africa through economics, it opens the door for other issues to be solved.